openssl/openssl/INSTALL.md

 ### Selecting the correct target

-The `./Configure` script tries hard to guess your operating system, but in some cases it does not succeed.
+The `./Configure` script tries hard to guess your operating system, but in some cases, it does not succeed.
 You will see a message like the following:

     $ ./Configure
     Operating system: x86-whatever-minix